tvoirand/sort_photos/readme.txt

 A script that I use to sort my mobile photos.

-Version 0.4 of the 20191008
+Version 0.5 20200411

 added in this version:
--added use of exifread package
--some refactoring
+-changed default behaviour to renaming instead of copying